-- 18. For the purposes of this statement, senior management means 'chief officers' as defined within the Localism Act.
-This includes the Chief Executive, as Head of Paid Service, Deputy Chief Executives, statutory chief officers, plus chief officers reporting directly to the Chief Executive. - 19.
-It is the policy of the Council to establish a salary for each chief officer post that is sufficient to attract and retain an employee with the appropriate knowledge, experience, skills and abilities that are needed, at that time, by the Council. - 20.
+- 17. It is the policy of the Council to establish a salary for each chief officer post that is sufficient to attract and retain an employee with the appropriate knowledge, experience, skills and abilities that are needed, at that time, by the Council. - 18.
 The arrangements and factors considered in determining, where appropriate, an individual's progression through the relevant grade pay scale are set out at the time of appointment, with the individual 'chief officer'.
 The level of remuneration does not vary depending on the achievement of defined targets, although progression through the incremental scale of the relevant grade is subject to satisfactory performance, which is assessed on an annual basis.
-Oldham Council does not pay bonus payments. - 21.
+Oldham Council does not pay bonus payments. - 19.
 To meet specific operational requirements, it may be necessary for an individual chief officer to temporarily take on additional duties to their identified role.
-The Council authorises such additional payments which may be relevant to those duties through the Selection Committee, or other constitutionally approved mechanism. - 22.
+The Council authorises such additional payments which may be relevant to those duties through the Selection Committee, or other constitutionally approved mechanism. - 20.
 Some chief officer posts carry additional payments.
-These additional payments are supplementary to basic salary and may represent a contractual obligation. - 23.
+These additional payments are supplementary to basic salary and may represent a contractual obligation. - 21.
 The Chief Executive's salary does include payment for local election duties and no additional remuneration is made for those duties.
-Separate payments are received for any returning officer duties arising from parliamentary elections, regional elections and referendums.
-It should be noted that payments for such elections are not funded by the Council.
+Separate payments are received for any returning officer duties arising from parliamentary elections, regional

-24. The Chief Executive is employed on JNC Chief Executive terms and conditions.
+- elections and referendums.
+It should be noted that payments for such elections are not funded by the Council. - 22.
+The Chief Executive is employed on JNC Chief Executive terms and conditions.
 Other chief officers are employed on JNC Chief Officer terms and conditions, as are other senior management posts within the Council.
-These conditions of service have national collective bargaining to determine their pay rise for the cost of living, which is applied when awarded.
+These conditions of service have national collective bargaining to determine their pay rise for the cost of living, which is applied when awarded. - 23.
+Following an external benchmarking exercise for the recruitment of the Chief Executive (Head of Paid Service) process, Appointments Committee of the Council proposed a new banding of £165,000 to £180,000 for the Chief Executive (Head of Paid Service) which was agreed by Council on 12th July 2023.
+This now equates to £170,775 to £186,300 following the nationally agreed 3.5% increase announced in November 2023, and is backdated to 01.04.23.